 Chianciano: not just history and art

-As well as art and history a visitor to Chianciano also has th eopportunity to revitalize with the the waters of Chianciano.
-The Baths are surrounded by large green areas equipped with sports facilities and rich vegetation, gardens and waters.
+As well as art and history a visitor to Chianciano also has the opportunity to revitalize with the waters of Chianciano - the town is referred to as Chianciano Terme because of these (terme = thermal baths).
+The baths are surrounded by large green areas equipped with sports facilities and rich vegetation, gardens and waters.
 The “Acqua Santa” and “Fucoli” Park is a remarkable complex which will be appreciated by both athletes and nature lovers.